Download this free printable Pleated Face Mask Pattern complete with opening for filter pocket and casings for drawstrings or elastic.

 Remember, the printable pattern is available EXCLUSIVELY to subscribers.
 But, it’s pretty easy to become a subscriber and gain access to this free printable pattern.
 Here’s how:

 Please note that these instructions are for NEW subscribers only.
-If you are an existing subscriber, you’ll find a link to the printable care tags in an email from The Birch Cottage or you can simply go to the Subscribers Resource Library and search for “potato” to find this set of printable care tags.
+If you are an existing subscriber, you’ll find a link to the printable care tags in an email from The Birch Cottage or you can simply go to the Subscribers Resource Library and search for “pleated” or “face mask” to find this pattern.

 - Complete the subscribe form above.